rickardlindberg/rickardlindberg.me/writing/agdpp-logitech-gamepad-f310/index.markdown

 ---
-title: 'DRAFT: Programming a Logitech Gamepad F310'
+title: Programming a Logitech Gamepad F310
-date: 2023-05-17
+date: 2023-05-19
-tags: agdpp,draft
+tags: agdpp
 agdpp: true
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 I recently bought a pair of Logitech gamepads that me and my son use when playing [SuperTuxKart](https://supertuxkart.net/Main_Page).